NordicESMhub/NeIC_proposal/proposal.md

 - 1 training material on workflow tools for ESM (cylc, galaxy or snakemake)
 - 1 training material on performance analysis for NorESM, EC-EARTH and GISS modelE
-- 1 Train the Train workshop on Performance Optimisation and Productivity of Nordic Earth System Modeling
+- Best practices guides:
+	- on how to run ESM
+	- on how to evaluate ESM when porting on new machine, especially for EuroHPC
+- How much development would require our models (EC-EARTH, norESM) for running on the next EuroHPC
+	- Analysis on what needs to be done and identify bottlenecks for all involved models
+		- I/O efficiency
+		- lack of GPU support
-- Containerization (singularity/docker) for running NorESM, EC-EARTH and GISS modelE
+	- Understanding on what we can do and involvement with Nordic EuroHPC (- Containerization (singularity/docker) for running NorESM, EC-EARTH and GISS modelE) <-- To clarify

+**CLARIFY SUB-ACTIVITY ABOUT BENCHMARK**

-- Benchmark for EuroHPC with norESM, and EC-EARTH and GISS modelE, using a common workflow manager (cylc, galaxy or snakemake)
+- Common framework for benchmark for EuroHPC with norESM, and EC-EARTH and GISS modelE,
+	- Investigate whether using a common workflow manager (cylc, galaxy or snakemake) is helpful
+	- Get in touch with Nordic EuroHPC representatives for Benchmark
 - 1 face to face meeting with Nordic EuroHPC representatives to coordinate feedback on requirement for efficient use of resources specifically for the climate community
 - 1 public report on the best approach for using efficiently EuroHPC for the Nordic Climate Community with guidance on performance versus energy efficiency